ricky-davis/AstroLauncher/README.md

 # Enables/Disables Auto Update for the Server.
 AutoUpdateServerSoftware = True

-# Allows the launcher to autoUpdate every time the server restarts
+# Allows the launcher and server to auto update every time the server restarts
 UpdateOnServerRestart = True

 # Disable the server console popup window.